Our Purpose

 Reconciliation.

-Working in the UK and overseas, Acorn provides people, regardless of their circumstances, background or life choices, with the opportunity to experience the "shalom" that is at the heart of the Christian message.
+Working in the UK and overseas, Acorn provided people, regardless of their circumstances, background or life choices, with the opportunity to experience the "shalom" that is at the heart of the Christian message.

-Acorn is directed by a Board of Trustees who all actively seek the healing heart of God.
-We are privileged to have a Trustee board with a depth of experience in healing and wholeness that contribute to Acorn’s ministry.
+Acorn was directed by a Board of Trustees who all actively sought the healing heart of God.
+We were always privileged to have a Trustee board with a depth of experience in healing and wholeness that contributed to Acorn’s ministry.

-The day to day operations of Acorn happen through a small staff team and a fantastic group of volunteers across the UK (and world!).
+The day to day operations of Acorn happened through a small staff team and a fantastic group of volunteers across the UK (and world!).

 What is our Mission?

 Jesus commissions his disciples to “heal the sick”.
 In Mathew 10 - 8, He sets this out as a mission statement for us to follow.
-This is our mandate, with our vision being “healing and wholeness for all”.
-Bishop Morris Maddocks takes up the mantle in the establishment of a movement dedicated to healings.
-From this, Acorn has emerged and is now a network of established Healing Hubs, which provide safe havens for all and any to come and receive healing prayer and experience the "shalom" that is at the heart of the Christian message.
-Acorn stands as a network which augments and stands alongside established Christian churches and organisations specifically for healing prayer.
-In this way, Acorn provides a degree of Christian discipleship in its delivery of healing.
+This was our mandate, with our vision being “healing and wholeness for all”.
+Bishop Morris Maddocks took up the mantle in the establishment of a movement dedicated to healings.
+From this, Acorn emerged and became a network of established Healing Hubs, which provided safe havens for all and any to come and receive healing prayer and experience the "shalom" that is at the heart of the Christian message.
+Acorn stood as a network which augments and stands alongside established Christian churches and organisations specifically for healing prayer.
+In this way, Acorn provided a degree of Christian discipleship in its delivery of healing.

 Acorn Values